-A recent advertisement on Craigslist may indicate that a black market for college classes is indeed thriving, at least at Columbia Basin College in Washington.
-The ad, according to an article on Inside Higher Ed, read as follows, "So I heard that some people are registering for classes that are in high demand to sell their spots in them, and biology 160 is one of those classes.
-My roommate and i need into that class summer quarter, so if anyone is currently enrolled in any of the bio 160 classes for SUMMER QUARTER and is willing to sell their spot on it or knows of anyone that is please please please let me know ASAP."
+A recent advertisement on Craigslist may indicate that a black market for college classes is thriving, at least at Columbia Basin College in Washington.
+According to an article on Inside Higher Ed, the ad read as follows: "So I heard that some people are registering for classes that are in high demand to sell their spots in them, and Biology 160 is one of those classes.
+My roommate and I need into that class summer quarter, so if anyone is currently enrolled in any of the Bio 160 classes for SUMMER QUARTER and is willing to sell their spot on it or knows anyone who is, please, please, please let me know ASAP."

 Is a Black Market Possible?

-The problem is that a black market for classes is a very viable possibility at Columbia Basin, as well as other community colleges across the country.
+The problem is that a black market for classes is a viable possibility at Columbia Basin and other community colleges across the country.
 Some colleges, like CBC, have done away with waiting lists for courses because the long lists became difficult to manage through the registration system.
-Now, students are only able to get into a class that has reached capacity when someone drops the course online.
-When the opening arises, it can be immediately snatched up by another student.
+Students can only get into a class that has reached capacity when someone drops the course online.
+When the opening arises, another student can immediately pick it up.

-Some classes are in particularly high demand because they are part of required sequences for a variety of degree programs.
-For example, the Biology 160 class listed above is required for health profession programs like nursing, dental hygiene, paramedic training and physical and occupational therapy.
-These programs are in high demand currently because the job prospects after graduation are better than with some other types of degrees.
+Some classes are in particularly high demand because they are part of the required sequences for various degree programs.
+For example, the Biology 160 class listed above is required for health profession programs like nursing, dental hygiene, paramedic training, and physical and occupational therapy.
+These programs are currently in high demand because the job prospects after graduation are better than other types of degrees.

 A Widespread Problem

-Community College Chancellor Jack Scott told KPBS, "We've got far more students that want into our classes, than we have space.
+Community College Chancellor Jack Scott told KPBS, "We've got far more students that want into our classes than we have space.
 So the demand is extremely high.
 The supply is limited."
-Scott added that around 140,000 students were turned away from community colleges because classes were not available for them.
+Scott added that around 140,000 students were turned away from community colleges because classes were unavailable.
 First-time students are among those hit hardest by the class shortage because they are at the bottom of the priority list when it comes to registering for classes.